ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 In order to conduct Evidence appraisal, a Verifier requires not only fresh Evidence from an Attester, but also trusted Endorsements (e.g., test results or certification data) and Reference Values (e.g., the version or digest of a firmware component) associated with the Attester.
 Endorsements and Reference Values are obtained from relevant supply chain actors, such as manufacturers, distributors, or device owners.
 In a complex supply chain, multiple actors will likely produce these values over several points in time.
-As such, one supply chain actor will only provide the subset of characteristics that they know about the Attester.
+As such, one supply chain actor will only provide the subset of properties that they know about the Attester.
 A proper subset is typical because a certain supply chain actor will be the responsible authority for only a system component/module that is measured amongst a long chain of measurements.
 Attesters vary across vendors and even across products from a single vendor.
 Not only Attesters can evolve and therefore new measurement types need to be expressed, but an Endorser may also want to provide new security relevant attributes about an Attester at a future point in time.